apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/use-zengine-with-apecloud-for-mysql/zengine-intro.md

+---
+title: ZEngine introduction
+description: What is ZEngine
+sidebar_position: 1
+sidebar_label: Create and connect
+---

-# X-Engine Introduction
+# ZEngine introduction

-X-Engine is a MySQL transaction storage engine developed based on the LSM-tree architecture.
+ZEngine is a MySQL transaction storage engine developed based on the LSM-tree architecture.

-The main features of X-Engine technology are as follows:
+The main features of ZEngine technology are as follows:

 - It uses typical LSM-tree architecture, which is divided into the incremental modification part in memory and the full data part on disk.
 - Writing uses asynchronous transaction pipeline technology, which avoids a large number of synchronous operations during transaction processing and has higher write throughput.